Carpal tunnel syndrome—prevention and treatment. Carpal tunnel syndrome - causes and symptoms, treatment and prevention of carpal tunnel syndrome

 Diagnostic tests

-1. Flexion and extension test...
+1. Flexion and extension test.
 The arm is held in the position of maximum flexion or extension for 1 minute.
-In carpal tunnel syndrome, tingling occurs in the skin of the thumb, index, and middle fingers during this time.
+With carpal tunnel syndrome, tingling sensations appear in the skin of the thumb, index and middle fingers during this time.

-2. Tinnel's test...
-Tapping lightly on the carpal tunnel area causes tingling and pain in the fingers.
-Tinnel's test is positive, as a rule, when the disease is severe.
+2. Tinnel test.
+Lightly tapping the carpal tunnel area causes tingling and pain in the fingers.
+The Tinnel test is positive, as a rule, in severe cases of the disease.

-Electromyography examines the ability of muscles to contract when exposed to electrical impulses.
-Allows you to confirm the diagnosis of carpal tunnel syndrome or to suspect another cause of median nerve disease other than compression in the carpal tunnel.
+Electromyography studies the ability of muscles to contract under the influence of electrical impulses.
+Allows you to confirm the diagnosis of carpal tunnel syndrome or suspect another cause of median nerve disease other than compression in the carpal tunnel.

-The stage of the disease and the predominant symptoms determine how to treat carpal tunnel syndrome, which techniques are preferred in a particular patient, and whether surgery can be avoided.
+The stage of the disease and the prevailing symptoms determine how to treat carpal tunnel syndrome, which techniques are preferable for a particular patient, and whether surgery can be avoided.

 Conservative (without surgery) treatment:

-1. Restriction of movement in a sore hand for a long time up to the application of a splint on the wrist or a plaster cast;
+1. Restriction of movements in the sore hand for a long period of time, up to the application of a splint on the wrist or a plaster splint;

 2. Medications: